 Identifying Potent Native NA Degraders: Our biosensors can rapidly measure the degradation of NA in small volume, high-throughput culture conditions, and have rapidly screened 1000s of bacterial isolates for NA degradation abilities.
 We will identify a simple, stable bacterial community with the most effective NA-degrading properties possible.
-NA degradation is validated by a high-resolution mass spectrometry method (LC-QTOF-MS), by our partner Vogon Labs (Cochrane, Alberta).
+NA degradation is first biosensor screend and then validated by a high-resolution mass spectrometry method (LC-QTOF-MS), by our partner Vogon Labs (Cochrane, Alberta).

-Bioaugmentation & Biostimulation: This ERA project will pilot the large volume bioreactor growth and deployment of these validated, superior OSPW-native cultures (bioaugmentation) in a mesocosm scale, bioremediation experimental systems.
-We will also explore biostimulation by the addition of proprietary nutrients to enhance the degradation activity of the existing and/or exogenous microbial consortia in situ.
-This biological approach aims for sustainable NA degradation with a lower environmental footprint and potentially lower operational costs compared to energy-intensive chemical oxidation or physical separation methods, which can also produce secondary waste streams.
+Pilot Bioaugmentation process in mesocosms: This ERA project will pilot the large volume bioreactor growth and deployment of these validated, superior OSPW-derived cultures in mesocosm scale, bioremediation experimental systems.
+We will test bioaugmentation first in greenhouse scale mesocosms that mimic an overflow wetland and compare to a flow through wetland.
+These small-scale experiments will permit an investigation of multiple bacterial cultures (single species vs communities), as well the frequency of bioaugmentation (single, multiple, continuous doses) in order to optimize NA reduction.
+We will also explore biostimulation by the addition of proprietary nutrients to enhance the degradation activity of the existing microbial communities in OPSW, and/or the exogenous microbial consortia in situ.
+This biological approach aims for specific and sustainable NA degradation beyond what is capable in constructed wetlands.
+This approach has a low environmental footprint, lower operational costs compared to energy-intensive chemical, oxidative or physical adsorption or separation methods, which can also produce secondary waste streams.

-List mesocosm model systems and team
+3. Large volume mesocosms for treating naphthenic acids.
+After demonstrating the potential for bioaugmentation in small scale mesocosms, we will scale up to test bioaugmentation in large outdoor mesocosms (5000 – 15000 L) that are managed and housed by Innotech Alberta.
+Mesocosms will be designed similar to systems that have shown to be successful in remediating NA.

-3. Data-Driven Environmental Management Platform: Data from our biosensors are integrated into a cloud-based analytics platform.
+4. Data-Driven Environmental Management Platform: Data from our biosensors are integrated into a cloud-based analytics platform.
 This system provides real-time visualization of NA spatial and temporal trends, incorporates AI for predictive insights into NA dynamics, and supports streamlined regulatory reporting and transparent stakeholder communication.

-Process Flow Diagram

-INSERT
+GREG: THIS SECTION NEEDS BETTER DESCRIPTION AND JUSTIFICATION OF BUDGET

+Process Flow Diagram –Draft image to depict the various processes captured in the ‘mermaid’ diagram.
+I think this is better than a mermaid.

 Competitive Landscape

 Current Naphthenic Acid (NA) management in the oil sands utilizes a range of tools and strategies under development.
 Conventional mass spectrometry methods for NA detection (orbitrap-MS, GC-MS) provide accurate monitoring but are resource-intensive, high cost ($500-$1000 per test) and slow reporting times.
 Other commonly used methods (FTIR) are lower cost but also have low specificity.
 For remediation, alternatives advanced oxidation processes (UV, ozone, TiO2 photocatalysis) or adsorption (coke, activated carbon), which can be effective but involve high operational costs, substantial energy demands, and potentially generate secondary waste streams.
-Passive biological systems like constructed wetlands are under investigation; these offer a more natural approach where plants, and native OSPW microbes remediate NA in situ.
+Passive biological systems like constructed wetlands are under investigation by the major oil sands mining companies; these offer a more natural approach where plants, and native OSPW microbes remediate NA in situ.
 Wetlands can operate at the necessary scale and are effective at reducing NA levels, however their exact mechanism is unclear, and the residual NA levels are still at toxic levels.

-IMPROVE UPON THIS SYSTEM

 Luminous BioSolutions is designed to enhance and integrate within a constructed wetland treatment system, offering unique advantages and synergies.

 - Integrated & Adaptive Intelligence (Our Core Differentiator): Our primary innovation is the synergistic combination of rapid, quantitative NA biosensing with a data-driven platform that supports and optimizes biologically-based remediation efforts.
 This creates an intelligent, adaptive system.